happypandax/happypandax/docs/source/env.rst

 Testing
 ----------------------------------------

+`pytest <https://docs.pytest.org/en/latest/>`_ is used for running our tests.

-It is important that new additions or functionalities are tested against.
+It is important that new additions and functionalities are tested against.

 Create or modify the tests in the the ``tests/`` folder.